Pulitzer Prize General Non Fiction Winner

 Summary

-An ethnographic study of eight families in Milwaukee navigating the hidden machinery of eviction, from trailer parks to inner-city rooming houses.
+An ethnographic study of eight families in Milwaukee navigating the hidden machinery of eviction, from trailer parks to rooming houses in the urban core.
 Desmond embedded himself in their neighborhoods for more than a year and paired the resulting narratives with original quantitative research on housing instability.
 He argues that eviction is not merely a symptom of poverty but one of its most powerful engines, reshaping debates about housing policy in the United States.

 ”